-One of the many great things about being a beer writer, along with the master key to every brewery in the land, is that you get to meet a lot of great people and drink beer with them.
 One of the most famous beer personalities I’ve met is Jay R Brooks, a legendary American writer.
 He is the first, and so far only, beer writer I have seen use Spiro Agnew’s legendary phrase “nattering nabobs of negativity.”
 Well, technically I guess I just did too.

 We were seated at a table in Moylan’s brewpub in Novato, California.
 Most of our group were getting the sprawling tasting trays but I felt like something strong and hoppy before facing Pomegranate Wheat Beer and Kilt Lifter Scotch Ale.
 My eye was immediately drawn to the Moylan’s Double IPA.
 Here is how the brewery describes it: